Jobs in Switzerland

 Below you will find the nursing vacancies currently available in Switzerland.
 Postings are updated regularly with new positions at hospitals, clinics, and outpatient care centres across the country.

-Registered Nurse – Neurological Rehabilitation with Monitoring (60–100%)
+Registered Nurse – Neurological Rehabilitation with Monitoring 60-100% in Switzerland

 Registered Nurse (50–100%)